chen-jy/parallel-graphs/README.md

-# parallel-graphs
+# Parallel Graph Algorithms

-Parallel implementations of graph algorithms
+Practice projects for OpenMP, MPI, and CUDA.